agnesegini/solving_hssp/README.md

 <li>if alg='ns' runs the Nguyen-Stern attack with the improved orthogonal lattice attack </li>

  </ul>

  Notice that for HLCP the multivariate attack is not avaliable.

+ Attention!!
+If B=1, it calls hssp_attack and 'default' is the mulivariate attack!

 ### Statistics